hazelcast/hazelcast-reference-manual/src/FAQ.md

 ## Is Hazelcast secure?

-Hazelcast supports symmetric encryption, secure sockets layer (SSL), and Java Authentication and Authorization Service (JAAS).
+Hazelcast supports symmetric encryption, transport layer security and secure sockets layer (TLS/SSL), and Java Authentication and Authorization Service (JAAS).
 Please see the [Security chapter](#security) for more information.

 <br></br>